K2anC2ai/qa-learning-journey/README.md

 - [ ] Headless Fox
 - [ ] HTML Unit

-## Projects
+## Projects that about testing
 ### Project 1: To-Do List Website Testing with Cypress
 - **Description**: This project involved testing a self-made to-do list website using Cypress.
 I created automated test cases to verify that all core functionalities such as adding, editing, deleting, and completing tasks worked as expected.
     - Tested user interactions including task creation, task status updates (complete/incomplete), and deletion.
     - Implemented both functional and end-to-end tests using Cypress to ensure all features performed correctly across different browsers.
-    - Used Cypress Dashboard for test runs and detailed reporting of test results.
+    - Used Cypress Dashboard for test runs and detailed reporting of test results.(i use mochawesome and cypress-mochawesome-reporter to report result)
 - [Cypress_Testing_withMyOwn_TodoList](https://github.com/K2anC2ai/Cypress_Testing_withMyOwn_TodoList)

 ### Project 2: [Sample Project Title]